 There’s no shortage of controversy in the prescription-drug business, with current practices employed by drug companies garnering both support and criticism.
 Perhaps the biggest controversy today is a concept called “pay-for-delay.”

 A brand-name manufacturer will contact a generic-drug maker who is close to approval and negotiate an agreement.
-Often times, the generic-drug company is paid not to bring the drug to the marketplace.
+Often times, the generic-drug company is paid not to bring or delay bringing the drug to the marketplace.

 Opponents of pay-for-delay say it stifles competition and should not be legal.
 Proponents of the practice, however, argue it’s the brand-name company’s patent that’s protecting the brand’s market.